Table of Contents

 Oleg Bakhtiyarov described psychonetics as "an aggregate of psychotechnologies, based on the unified methodological foundation, directed towards resolving tasks defined in a constructive manner, using exclusive properties of mind".
 [3]

-Bakhtiyarov wrote several books on the subject [1, 2, 3] and created several organizations (such as the University of Efficient Development) [9, 10, 11] to provide training in psychonetics to the public.
+Bakhtiyarov wrote several books on the subject [1, 2, 3] and created a few organizations (such as the University of Efficient Development) [9, 10, 11] to provide training in psychonetics to the public.

 Despite these activities, however, the openly available publications on psychonetics are surprisingly sparse, particularly with respect to introductory and beginner’s material.